Into the West (miniseries): Episode 5: "Casualties of War"

 In June 1876, Jacob Wheeler Jr. (Tyler Christopher) is still a scout for Lieutenant Colonel George Armstrong Custer (Jonathan Scarfe) and the 7th U.S. Cavalry.
 On the morning of the Battle of the Little Bighorn, Custer dispatches Jacob Jr. with a message to Captain Frederick Benteen.
 Jacob Jr. gives a letter for his parents to a friend who is assigned to Major Marcus Reno's group, in case he should not survive Custer's plan.
 As he foresaw, Jacob is killed before he finds Benteen, as Crazy Horse and a Lakota-Northern Cheyenne combined force wipe out Custer's cavalry detachment.
 Among those who are also killed is White Bird.
 Voices That Carry brings the body of his cousin back to Dog Star in Red Cloud's camp.

 After the final letter from Jacob Jr. reaches them, Jacob (John Terry) and Thunder Heart Woman (Sheila Tousey) go to Hillsgate in an effort to find Jacob Jr.'s resting place.
 They meet Robert and Clara, who take them to the scene of the battle.
-It is then learnt that Robert and Clara had a son, William, who died from a fever.
+It is learnt that Robert and Clara had a son, William, who died from a fever.
 Clara is unable to let go of the painful memory and there is some strain in her relationship with Robert.

 Following the defeat of the Sioux and their allies later in 1876, the United States "purchased" the Black Hills region (no actual purchase was ever completed and this area is under dispute to this day).

 In 1879, Richard Henry Pratt returns to Hillsgate, and invites Robert and Clara to join him in teaching at an experimental school in Pennsylvania designed to "civilize" Native American children.
 Pratt persuades the Lakota that their children need to learn the white men's ways.
 He takes 125 Lakota children to the Carlisle Indian Industrial School in Carlisle, Pennsylvania.
 President Rutherford B. Hayes had arranged for the Carlisle Barracks to be made available.
 Among the children is Voices That Carry, who encourages the other Native Americans to resist assimilation.
 Voices That Carry's numerous attempts to undermine the process upset Pratt, but Robert tries to convince the boy to work hard so he can record the story of his people.
 Voices That Carry and Robert form a tentative friendship.
 After 6 months in Carlisle, Robert falls out with Pratt over his strict teaching methods, and heads back for home with Clara, who is now bearing their second child.
 Before they set off, Clara leaves her typewriter to Voices That Carry.